-Minced pork congee is very easy to make.
-It has been in the family for ages.
+My minced pork congee recipe has been in the family for ages.
 It is simple and easy to make.

 We always have white rice and ground pork in the kitchen.
-So it is natural that I often fall back to this recipe and make some for breakfast or lunch.
+So it is natural that I often fall back to this minced pork congee recipe and make some for breakfast or lunch.

 Although I said that it is a recipe actually it is not because the amount of rice, ground pork and side ingredients are almost always different.
-This recipe offers only the most basic ingredients, you can also add peanuts, carrot, and mushrooms.
+This recipe offers only the basics.
+Experiment and add other ingredients.
+Common ones are peanuts, carrot, and mushrooms.

 This reminds me of Chef Michael Smith's TV cook show Chef at Home where he "cooks food at home, with no recipes".
 His secret ingredient?
 Inspiration and creativity!